yavorysynka/zotero-better-bibtex/Citation-Keys.md

 ## Drag and drop/hotkey citations

-You can drag and drop citations into your LaTeX editor, and it will add a proper \cite{citekey}.
-The actual command is configurable by setting the config option in the BBT preferences (see below).
+You can drag and drop citations into your LaTeX/Markdown/Orgmode editor, and it will add a proper `\cite{citekey}`/`[@citekey]`/`[[zotero://select...][@citekey]`.
+The `cite` command is configurable for LaTeX by setting the config option in the [Preferences](Configuration).
 Do not include the leading backslash.
-This feature requires a one-time setup: go to zotero preferences, tab Export, under Default Output Format, select "LaTeX Citation".
-If you want Markdown citations, choose "Pandoc Citations".
+This feature requires a one-time setup: go to Zotero preferences, tab Export, under Default Output Format, select "Better BibTeX Quick Copy", and choose the Quick Copy format under the `Citation keys` preferences for BBT.

-If you want even more convenience (and you're on Windows), install [AutoHotKey](http://www.autohotkey.com/), modify the [Zotero sample macro](https://raw.github.com/ZotPlus/zotero-better-bibtex/master/FastCite.ahk), and add it to your AutoHotKey.ahk.
-If you use this macro unmodified, when you select one or more entries in Zotero, it will copy them, bring TeXMaker to the forground, and paste your citation at the cursor.
-Caution: this macro does *not* check that you are in Zotero when you activate it, nor that TeXMaker is actually running.

 ## Find duplicate keys through integration with [Report Customizer](https://github.com/retorquere/zotero-report-customizer)